AnselA01/Fish-Biomechanics/README.md

         R source files.

         -   `changePointAnalysis` - Functions for use with segmenting method

+            - `data.generator` is the function you should use for getting any bones.

         -   `data` - wrangling data from raw bone to useful stress/strain data.